 Amsterdam offers a lot: the unique inner city is basically an open air museum with a lot of things to do that are both educational and fun.
 After a busy day, you can have a bite at one of our numerous restaurants.
 At night you can visit a club or one of the many bars on Leidseplein or Rembrandtplein.
 There are also many attractions in Amsterdam.
 Each attraction is easily reachable by bicycle or public transportation.
 Some of the top attractions in Amsterdam are:

 The canals of Amsterdam are an attraction itself.
 These unique canals are best to be experienced on a boat– you can book canal tours at the reception or directly from the tour guides at central station.
 You will pass the most beautiful, historic buildings from the ‘Golden Age’ with all their stories.
 The bridges must not be forgotten.
 The three main canals are Herengracht, Keizersgracht and Prinsengracht.

 Anne Frank House

-In this house the Jewish girl Anne Frank was hiding in occupied Netherlands during WW2.
+In this house the Jewish girl Anne Frank was hiding in German-occupied Netherlands during WW2.
 This is where she wrote her famous diary.
 Shortly after the war ended, the Anne Frank Foundation saved the building from demolition.
 Since 1960 it is on display and you can visit the house with its famous hiding place.

 This museum was actually the house where the painter Rembrandt lived between 1639 and 1658.
 The house was sold in 1639 for thirteen thousand guilders (around 6000 euros), which he was allowed to pay in installments.
 In that same year he was commissioned to create the painting “Night Watch”.
 Because he finally could not or would not pay, he was forced into bankruptcy in 1658 and he moved to a small rented house on the Rozengracht.